HISTORY AND THE CURRENT MISSION OF FREEMASONRY

 49th Conference of Sovereign Grand Commanders of Europe and associated countries.
 Athens, 2009.

-XVIII World Coference of Supreme Councils of Ancient Accepted Scottish Rite.
+XVIII World Conference of Supreme Councils of Ancient Accepted Scottish Rite.
 Toronto, May 22. – 26., 2010.

 Mackey, Albert G. The History of Freemasonry.
 NY.
 Gramercy Books.
 1996., 453 p